16/20 As A Percentage

 Q3: How do I handle fractions with decimals in the numerator or denominator?

 A3: The process remains the same.
-Divide the numerator by the denominator, and then multiply by 100%.
+And divide the numerator by the denominator, and then multiply by 100%.
 The resulting percentage may also contain a decimal.

 Q4: Is there a specific formula for converting fractions to percentages?